transcelerate/ddf-home/community.md

 **Submitting Agenda Topics**

 Agenda topics will be shared ahead of the meetings.
-If you have a topic to propose for discussion during the Community Meeting, please respond to the **Discussion** topic [here](https://github.com/transceleratebiopharmainc/ddf-sdr-docs/discussions/categories/community-meetings).
+If you have a topic to propose for discussion during the Community Meeting, please respond to posted [Discussion Topics](https://github.com/transceleratebiopharmainc/ddf-sdr-docs/discussions/categories/community-meetings).

 ## Upcoming milestones